Epidemiology of representations: Cultural stability, diversity, and massive modularity

 Epidemiology of representations suggests that both cultural diversity and stability (macro-level) together can be explained by the massive modularity of the human brain and mind (micro-level) and SCCCs.
 This means that the manifold of human cultural behavior is ultimately explained by the manifold of domain-specific human cognitive abilities (mental representations) and respective SCCC.
 This claim would have broad impact, when applicable.
 It is discussed in further detail by Sperber and Hirschfeld for the cases of folkbiology, folksociology, and supernaturalism.

 Here is an example: Think about a human cognitive sub-system that must have been very important for human cognitive evolution (i.e. a module with an innate basis); like the ability that allows humans to recognize and interpret visual patterns as faces.
 One can call this cognitive sub-system the human "face recognition module".
 It was most likely built by evolution to recognize and interpret animal faces via decoding facial expressions produced by a complex system of facial muscles.
-Humans with certain types of brain damage lose this ability (c.f. prosopagnosia, Social-Emotional Agnosia).
+Humans with certain types of brain damage lose this ability (cf. prosopagnosia, Social-Emotional Agnosia).
 Yet, the module also processes visual input that is relatively similar to patterns of natural faces.
 Such can be cultural artifacts like portraits, caricatures, masks, and made-up faces.

 According to the epidemiology of representation the effectiveness (defined by its relevance) of a public production depends on the extent to which it exploits a human cognitive module.
 Cultural artifacts "...rely on and exploit a natural disposition.
 Often, they exaggerate crucial features, as in caricature or in make up, and constitute what ethologists call 'superstimuli.'"
 Two domains of cognitive modules can therefore be distinguished: the proper, natural domain and the actual, cultural domain.
 In the above example, the first relates to natural faces, the second to portraits, caricatures, masks, and made-up faces.
 Those categories can intersect, like shown in Figure 2.
 Since made-up faces literally overlap the proper with the actual domain, they are the most effective and relevant public product in the example.
 Therefore, they lead to the most stable CCCC, if they significantly reflect the population's behavior.
 The other stimuli in the cultural domain will theoretically be as efficient and stable depending on the extent that they exploit the "face perception module".